liweiXU/Deep-learning/README.md

 # Deep-learning
 You can find more details of the specialisation from the site: https://www.coursera.org/specializations/deep-learning Due to the Deep Learning Honor Code, it's not allowed to public my code on Github.
 So it's a pity that i can not present my code in this specialization.
-But i would like to give a brif presentation of my working experience in this domain.
+But i would like to give a brief presentation of my working experience in this domain.

 I have learned:
 1.Build & train deep neural networks, identify key architecture parameters, & implement efficient neural networks & deep learning to diverse applications